versionpress/versionpress/docs/Dev-Setup.md

 ![image](https://cloud.githubusercontent.com/assets/101152/26286903/c2d1befc-3e6f-11e7-9296-062fbed20983.png)

-For **Code Sniffer** inspections to work, there's a one-time configuration: Go to *Settings* > *PHP* > *Code Sniffer*, select *Local*, click the three dots next to it and provide your full system path to `./vendor/bin/phpcs`.
+For **Code Sniffer** inspections to work, there's a one-time configuration: Go to *Settings* > *Languages & Frameworks* > *PHP* > *Code Sniffer*, select *Local*, click the three dots next to it and provide your full system path to `./vendor/bin/phpcs`.
 After this is done, PhpStorm will start checking the code style.

 > Note: the same checks run on Travis CI once the code is pushed to GitHub so it's useful to have that configured in PhpStorm.